Is It Okay To Exercise During Your Period?

 There’s a reason why exercise has gained its undefeatable popularity when it comes to health.
 Even on your period, it can actually do you good, despite what you believe or would like to believe.

 Cutting a long story short – yes, you can exercise while on your period.
+Now, let’s address the concerns you may have.

 1. Your menstrual cramps will worsen.